w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 ## The problems in version 1

-Back in April, we published our [first draft of a specification](/docs/technical-reports-specification/) for the Techincal Reports page.
+Back in April, we published our [first draft of a specification](/docs/technical-reports-specification/) for the Technical Reports page.

 I had quite a few concerns at this point already but we decided to build [version 1](/designs/TR-listing-family-view/) and populate it with real content so that it would be easier to review it internally.